-Holiday Sports Round-up ND
+Holiday Sports Round-up

-injured Achilles tendon.
-Indiana led 51-49 at halftime, but ND went on a 16-3 spree in the first four minutes of the second canto and it was out ot the Hoosiers' reach.
+led 51-49 at halftime, but ND went on a 16-3 spree in the first four minutes of the second canto and it was out ot the Hoosiers' reach.

 Kentucky IIO, ND 90

 For the fourth straight year, the Wildcats knocked off the Irish in Louisville.
 Notre Dame was in the game for the first 30 minutes and held a 64-62 advantage early in the second half.
 But Kentucky, just as it did last season, spurted late in the game and ran up a huge final tally.